ZupIT/beagle-docs/content/en/ios/customization/custom-widget/custom-widget.md

 Finally, we need to register our custom widget on Beagle

-So to **register it on Beagle** just call the register function from Coder (a Beagle public dependency) during the settings process of the Beagle environment.
+To do so, just call the register function from Coder (a Beagle public dependency) during the settings process of the Beagle environment.

 {{% alert color="info" %}}
 To learn more about dependencies. [**Beagle Dependencies**]({{< ref path="" lang="en" >}}).